Espesen/angular-simple-navbar/README.md

-Simple navbar module for AngularJS.
+﻿Simple navbar module for AngularJS.
 Set your routes in your main module's config block and your navbar will be created automatically.
 Navbar listens for $routeChangeSuccess events so if you change your route with $location.path() navbar will be updated.

+Routes are set using method addRoute of routeListProvider:

+    routeListProvider.addRoute(url, title, route);

+where ´´´and ´´´title´´´ are strings and ´´´route´´´ is an object that is sent as such to $routeProvider.
+You can set property ´´´initialRoute´´´ to ´´´true´´´ to redirect your app to this route on startup.

+    routeListProvider.otherwise(route);

+is a wrapper of ´´´routeProvider.otherwise´´´.

 Example:

     angular.module('myApp', ['angularSimpleNavBar'])